Things to know about the Northwest Passage

 The landscape surrounding the Northwest Passage consists almost entirely of low lying islands covered in tundra.
 There are no trees, just dwarf shrubs, forbs and sedges, as well as grasses.
-The number of plant species decreases the further north you go.
+The number of plant species decreases in number and height the further north you go.

 The land is bisected by a vast labyrinth of winding waterways, some of which are large enough to qualify as seas.
 There are 94 major islands (Baffin Island, the biggest, is larger than the UK) and 36,469 minor islands.
-Towns are entirely absent, with just a few isolated settlements at Cambridge Bay, Resolute and Gjoa Haven.
-The population totals just 36,000 people scattered over an area almost the size of Mexico.
+With just a few isolated settlements such as Pond Inlet, Cambridge Bay, Resolute and Gjoa Haven the population totals just 36,000 people scattered over an area almost the size of Mexico.

 It can be very cold here.
 The little community of Resolute on Cornwallis Island is one of the coldest inhabited places on earth - the average annual temperature is −15.7 °C (3.7 °F).
 The daily mean temperatures in late summer however are more bearable: August is 2.0 °C (35.6 °F) and September – 4.1 °C (24.6 °F).

 The climate is also very dry, with average precipitation of just 161.2 mm (6.35 in) a year.
 Most of this falls as snow from August to September – the two months when most expedition cruise ships visit.